lukasz-szczepanski-by/github-slideshow/_posts/0000-01-02-lukasz-szczepanski-by.md

 layout: slide
 title: "Welcome to lukasz slide!"
 ---
+This is my super slide
-New text - sometjing new - this is GitHub learning slide Use the left arrow to go back!
+Use the left arrow to go back!